Mathnerd314/stroscot/docs/Commentary/State.rst

     Free monad transformer ``mu T. m (Pure a | Free (f T))``
     ListZipperT: Transforms a base monad into a monad that supports efficient list manipulations.
     ParsecT: Enables building parser combinators using monadic style.
     LogicT
     SelectT

-we see this is pretty much the case for Stroscot.
+We see that Stroscot pretty much has all of these monads.
 The I/O store (discussed later in this document) allows implementing any number of StateT's (mutable variables).
 AccumT / WriterT is a mutable variable that's not read, and similarly ReaderT is a mutable variable that's not written.
 We can also use implicit parameters to get ambient values like ReaderT provides.
 Exceptions are a more general and powerful version of MaybeT/ErrorT/ExceptT/MonadFail.
 Logic-programming style nondeterminism covers ListT / SelectT.

 The remaining monad transformer is ContT.
 ContT is not really a well-behaved monad transformer - although we can lift values ``m a -> ContT m a``, we cannot lift continuations, i.e. no function ``ContT Identity r a -> ContT m r a`` exists.
-Applying ``ContT`` twice, we find ``ContT r (ContT s m) a = ContT s m (Either (a, r -> m s) r)``
+Applying ``ContT`` twice, we find ``ContT r (ContT s m) a = ContT s m (Either (a, r -> m s) r)``, so the biggest issue is that blocks returning values must be isomorphic to values.

 Continuations
 -------------